ronakupadhyaya/Horizons-week-04/day1/passport_form/README.md

   ```

   To test, try navigating to '/' on `localhost:3000` in your browser.
 You should
   immediately be redirected to `/login` and shown the login page.
+Once
+  everything is working, ensure that you can view this secret page only once
+  you've logged in.